Skip to main content

 When Litigation Becomes Necessary

-• Obtain a court order mandating defect rectification
+• Obtain court orders

 Useful Resources and Contacts

-If you’re facing construction defects, take steps now to safeguard your property
+If you’re facing construction defects, take steps now to safeguard your property.

 Contact New South Lawyers today to learn about your legal options and secure your investment with trusted advice and representation.